 Tips and tricks for making hot cross buns;

 - Don’t overheat the milk at the start.
 You add it to melted butter over low heat until it just starts to steam.
 Now you cool it just slightly by adding the remaining milk.
 This is then added to the bowl along with the dry ingredients and yeast.

-- Adding the sugar at this stage too will assist the yeast in doing it’s thang.
+- Adding the sugar at this stage too will assist the yeast in doing it’s thing.
 Sugar is food for yeast.

 - Make sure the yeast is fresh.
 Don’t use yeast that’s been banging around your pantry for years.
 If you buy yeast and won’t use it all quickly, you can freeze it for up to a year.

 - When shaping the buns, it’s helpful to kind of tuck the edges and pull them underneath, so that the top becomes nice and smooth.

 - Make sure the buns are all equal size so they bake evenly.